JanssenProject/jans/docs/im/im-user.md

 This is how you can update each of its attributes.

+## Delete an user resource

-5. **Delete an user resource**: If you want to delete an entry from user resources, you can do that thing easily using the Interatice Mode of Janssen CLI.
+ If you want to delete an entry from user resources, you can do that thing easily using the Interatice Mode of Janssen CLI.
 To delete an user entry, you need to provide its `inum`.
 In our case: It's `id=7881ed5c-1dad-4265-9b74-ee6c3932c11f` which one are going to be deleted.
 After then, it will ask for the confirmation, just enter 'y' to delete.
 Please see below result to better understand.

 ```
 Selection: 5